allenshamrock/thrift-app/README.md

 3.SMS notifications sent to customers when an order is created, using the Africa's Talking SMS gateway.

+4.CI/CD pipeline integration with Docker and Jenkins for automated testing, building, and deployment.

 Features

 1.Customers and Orders Database